robertmaynard/cfarm/README.md

 ###CFarm###

-CFarm is a small project to help people develop cross platform c++ code quickly, by allowing them to build and test code on remote machine quickly
+CFarm is a small project to help people develop cross platform c++ code.
+By allowing them to build and test code on remote machine quickly

 ##Reason##